IBM/nodejs-in-notebooks/README_cloud.md

   You can now associate notebooks with this environment definition and run Node.js in the code cells, as illustrated in the sample notebook.
   > Note: An environment definition is only available within the project that it was defined in.

-## Loading the sample notebook
+## Loading the getting-started notebook

+The [getting started notebook](notebooks/nodebook_1.ipynb) outlines how to
+   * use variables, functions, and promises,
+   * work with remote data sources, such as Apache CouchDB (or its managed sibling Cloudant),
+   * visualize data
+   * share data between Python and Node.js.

- * In the project you've created, add a new notebook.
+In the project you've created, add a new notebook _from URL_.
   * Enter any notebook name.
   * Specify remote URL `https://raw.githubusercontent.com/ibm-watson-data-lab/nodebook-code-pattern/master/notebooks/nodebook_1.ipynb` as source.
   * Select the custom runtime environment `Python 2 with Node.js.` you've created earlier.

    ![create_nodebook](/notebooks/images/new_notebook_custom_environment.png)

- * using variables, functions, and promises,
- * working with remote data sources, such as Apache CouchDB (or its managed sibling Cloudant),
- * visualizing data
- * sharing data between Python and Node.js.
+Follow the notebook instructions.

-No notebook changes should be required to complete all steps.
+> You should be able to run all cells without making any changes.

 ***
 <a name="real_world"></a>